zpthree/alfred-coder/README.md

 - `cdr stop workspace` - stop the given workspace

-- `cdr start workspace` - start the given workspace
+- `cdr start workspace` - start the given workspace and open the frontend in the browser

+- `cdr rebuild workspace` - rebuild the given workspace

 - `cdr view workspace` - open the frontend of given workspace in the browser.
 You can specify the base url with the `APP_USER` and `BASE_URL` environment variables.